About the course

-Many philosophy subjects at Oxford are ranked at or near the top in the Philosophical Gourmet Report’s breakdown of programmes by speciality: metaphysics, epistemology, philosophical logic, ethics, political philosophy, philosophy of law, applied ethics, philosophy of science, philosophy of physics, decision, rational choice and game theory, philosophy of mathematics, mathematical logic, ancient philosophy, early modern philosophy - 18th century, and the history of analytical philosophy (including Wittgenstein).
+Many philosophy subjects at Oxford are ranked highly in the most recent Philosophical Gourmet Report’s breakdown of programmes by speciality (2017-18): philosophy of language, metaphysics, epistemology, philosophical logic, philosophy of religion, normative ethics, applied ethics, political philosophy, philosophy of law, philosophy of art, philosophy of physics, philosophy of mathematics, ancient philosophy, 18th century early modern philosophy and 20th century continental philosophy.

 Graduates are encouraged to organise their own seminars and reading groups, and they also run two societies: one invites distinguished speakers from the UK and around the world, while another gives graduates the opportunity to present papers to a graduate audience.